hoorain17/hoorain17/README.md

 ## 🚀 About Me

-I'm a **Data Scientist, Web Developer, and Performance Marketer** with 4+ years of experience in Python, AI, and predictive analytics.
+I'm a **Data Scientist & Web Developer** with 4+ years of experience in Python, AI, and predictive analytics.
 I specialize in **machine learning, data visualization, and web development**.
 Currently, I'm working on **financial data analysis for BCG's GenAI Consulting team** and leading projects in **predictive analytics for e-commerce and healthcare**.

 💡 **Key Areas of Expertise:**
 - 🧠 AI & Machine Learning
 - 📊 Data Science & Predictive Analytics
 - 🌍 Web Development (React, Python, Flask, Streamlit)
 - 💰 Financial Data Analysis
-- 📈 Performance Marketing (SEO, PPC, Social Media Ads)

 ---